-Today, I can pick up my oboe even after not playing for a few months and bring myself back to a reasonable level in a fairly short period of time.
+Today, I can pick up my oboe even after not playing for a while and bring myself back to a reasonable level in a fairly short period of time.
 I'm humbled and grateful to Francisco for leading me down the fruitful path of fundamental skills mastery.
 It has left such an indelible impression on my life that I've made it my mission to raise the standards of math fundamentals in our education system through games.

 I joined the UC Berkeley Symphony Orchestra as a college freshman under maestro David Milnes and stayed with the group for five years, which included an extra year after graduation while I was working down the street.
 David was also conductor of the Berkeley Contemporary Chamber Players so we played a lot of crazy music by composers like György Ligeti and Witold Lutosławski that stretched the limits of my musical comfort zone.